daniellegrogan/bias_correction/README.md

 -	A, transfer function intercept
 -	B, transfer function slope
 -	Epsilon_m, monthly mean threshold for “wet” definition
--	Epsolon_d, daily threshold for “wet” definition
+-	Epsilon_d, daily threshold for “wet” definition

 2. Apply the correction factors to the application period and the historical period: